Memory Map: A User’s Guide – Part 4

 Delete waypoint: As it suggests, it deletes the waypoint from the route and from MM.
 You can also use the [Del] key on the keyboard, once you have selected the waypoint.
-When you delete the waypoint with the menu option, it prompts you with a [Yes/No] box, but it doesn’t when you just hit the [Del] key, so I tend to use [Del] in most cases.
+In order to complete the deletion of the waypoint MM prompts you with a [Yes/No] box.

 When you delete the waypoint, the next numbered waypoint will be selected.
-This makes it easy to delete large sections of a route just by hitting the [Del] key.
-Bear in mind that the numbering of waypoints is not logical (see above) and the next numbered waypoint may not always be the next waypoint in the route!
+This makes it easy to delete large sections of a route just by hitting the [Del] key and [Enter] key in quick succession.
+Bear in mind that the numbering of waypoints is not always logical (see above) and the next numbered waypoint may not always be the next waypoint in the route!
 As a result, this process can be a bit hit and miss.
-Ideally start at the earliest waypoint you want to delete and work your way forwards along the route hitting the [Del] key.
+Ideally start at the earliest waypoint you want to delete and work your way forwards along the route hitting [Del] and then [Enter] keys.
 As you select and delete the first waypoint, the next numerical waypoint number is selected by default, so you can just hit delete again.
 If however, you have lots of routes in memory, there is a small chance that the next waypoint that is selected after you hit delete on the first one will be in another route (or earlier in the same route) and not even on the screen – in this case, you’ll need to select each waypoint individually to delete it.
 Otherwise you may inadvertently be deleting waypoints in another route.

 Working with Tracks